 In certain applications it is desirable to have the set point change automatically, without the need to adjust it.
-You can apply a signal to the event input terminals (pin 10 and pin 11).
-The signal applied to the event input may come from a timer, a PLC, an alarm relay, a manual switch, or other devices.
+You can apply a signal to the event input terminals (pin 17 and pin 16).
+The signal applied to the event input may come from a timer, a PLC, an alarm relay, a manual switch or other device.
 Select SP2 for EIFN, which is in the setup menu.
-This is available only when SP1.2, MIN.R, or HR.R is used for SPMD, where MIN.R and HR.R are used for the ramping function.
-See section 4-4.
+This is available only when SP1.2, MIN.R, or HR.R is used for SPMD.